jhchong0405/gitbook-to-pdf/README.md

 A Python tool to convert GitBook documentation into a well-formatted PDF file.
 The tool supports two conversion methods:
 1. HTML method (using wkhtmltopdf)
-2. Print method (using Chrome's PDF printing)
+2. Print method (using Chrome's PDF printing) - Recommended for most users

 ## Features